amarula/chatgpt-code-review-gerrit-plugin/README.md

 ### Optional Parameters Specific to LangChain Backend

+- `lcProvider`: Selects the LangChain provider (requires `aiBackend = LANGCHAIN`).
+Supported providers are `OPENAI` (default) and `GEMINI`.
+When `GEMINI` is selected, the plugin connects to Google Gemini using the provided API token.
+  If `aiDomain` retains its default value, the Gemini endpoint is applied automatically.
 - `lcMaxMemoryTokens`: Maximum number of tokens retained in memory per Change.
 The default value is 16K.

 ### Optional Parameters for Global Configuration only